Six

 of the Best: Canes and Caning

-"There is a good deal more to caning than
+is a good deal more to caning than one person simply hitting

-one person simply hitting someone else with a stick."
+someone else with a stick."

-cane can be used mildly, even sensually, by a reasonably skilled
+A cane can be used mildly, even

-and self-controlled Caner.
-But the mystique and the appeal of
+But the mystique and the appeal of The Cane, as opposed to any

-you can hit with, is that it is used for intense, deliberate
+number of other long thin things you can hit with, is that it

-and severe corporal correction of miscreants.
-Psychologically,
+is used for intense, deliberate and severe corporal correction

-it can be highly fetishized and formal.
-Physically, it places
+of miscreants.
+Psychologically, it can be highly fetishized

-great demands on the Canees resolution and
+and formal.
+Physically, it places great demands on the Canees

-challenging exercise in concentration, technical skill, and
+almost an equally challenging exercise in concentration, technical

-psychological dominance.
+skill, and psychological dominance.

 Negotiation: